-- 4.3 If possible, places will be offered at the same school to twins, triplets and children from other multiple births, as long as we comply with infant class size legislation. - 4.4 Distances are measured in a straight line from home to school by our admissions system.
+- 4.3 If possible, places will be offered at the same school to twins, triplets and children from other multiple births. - 4.4 Distances are measured in a straight line from home to school by our admissions system.
 The admissions system uses six-figure grid references provided by the Local Land and Property Gazetteer (LLPG).
-The grid references provide a unique point on each property. - 4.6 If two or more applications in the same priority have the same distance, but only one place can be offered, a computerised random allocation system will be used to decide which applicant has the highest priority. - 4.7 Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+The grid references provide a unique point on each property.
+The grid reference for the school will be the main pedestrian gate if there are more than one. - 4.6 If two or more applications in the same priority have the same distance, but only one place can be offered, a computerised random allocation system will be used to decide which applicant has the highest priority. - 4.7 Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 In addition, the parents of a summer born child (born between 1 April and 31 August) may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group.